DSkrzypiec/blogImpl/content/post/quittingCmd/index.md

 ## Background
 Regarding operating systems I prefer Linux over Windows.
 Even though in my job I have to use Windows.
-To make my work on Windows more pleasant I've been using Command-line with vim, grep, AWK and other Unix/Linux tools.
+To make my work on Windows more pleasant I've been using Command-line alongside with vim, grep, AWK and other Unix/Linux tools.

 Using cmd before Windows 10 was not a very visual appealing experience.
 It suppose to be just a rectangle box with a text and somehow they made it hard to